 - PCAOB Release No. 2018-005, Auditing Accounting Estimates, Including Fair Value Measurements, and Amendments to PCAOB Auditing Standards. - The new standard differs from the current requirements in several important ways.
-Among other things, the standard: - Better integrates the requirements for auditing accounting estimates with the PCAOB's risk assessment standards, which should drive auditors to devote more attention to estimates with greater risk of material misstatement; - Extends certain key requirements in the current standard for auditing fair value measurements to all accounting estimates to reflect a more uniform approach to substantive testing; - Provides greater specificity about procedures expected to be performed by the auditor e.g. when evaluating methods used by the company to develop an accounting estimate; and - Places greater emphasis on the auditor's consideration of potential management bias in accounting estimates.
+Among other things, the standard: - Better integrates the requirements for auditing accounting estimates with the PCAOB's risk assessment standards; - Extends certain key requirements in the current standard for auditing fair value measurements to all accounting estimates; - Provides greater specificity about procedures expected to be performed by the auditor - e.g. when evaluating methods used by the company to develop an accounting estimate; and - Places greater emphasis on the auditor's consideration of potential management bias in accounting estimates.